Angels for Higher was set in motion on one of the happiest, saddest, and ultimately greatest days of Robert's life...

 Learn More About Our Mission in Angel for Higher!

 There are many more stories woven throughout our book, Angel for Higher, that have elicited happy tears, helpless laughter or a combination of both thereof from our readers.
 A fairly typical response would be something like, "I laughed until I cried, and I cried until I laughed!
 I couldn't put it down!"
-Angel for Higher seems to have resonated especially with sports fans, special needs families, people struggling with addictions and anyone who might just need to read an inspirational story!
+Angel for Higher has impacted sports fans, special needs families, people in recovery and anyone who enjoys an emotionally inspirational story!

 Our greatest prayer is that every reader of Angel for Higher will come to the inescapable conclusion that God has created each and every human being to be incredibly precious, infinitely valuable, and eternally significant in His sight.